 A binge is when you eat a lot of food in a short time and it's usually not healthy food.
 Binge eating is bad for you, especially if you have diabetes.

-Emotional EatingMany people eat when they feel upset, angry, sad, lonely or fearful.
+Emotional EatingMany people eat when they are feeling upset, angry, stressed, sad, lonely or fearful.
 Emotions such as these can be powerful triggers to eat.

 If you're an emotional eater, you can learn other ways to react to your emotions.
 Emotions usually don't last long — often just 10 minutes to an hour — so you only need to distract yourself from eating for a short time, until the emotion passes, like going for a 10-minutes walk around the block.